gdmoney/gcp-cloud-functions-github-actions/README.md

 Integrates GitHub and GCP Cloud Functions to auto deploy an ***existing*** function on code changes.

 This example assumes that the GitHub repo containing the function code and its dependencies, is synced with GCP **Cloud Source Repositories**.
 The `--source` parameter points to the GCP CSR directory containing the `main.py` code.
-If the repos are not synced, the source would be a local Zip file containing the `main.py` code.
+If the repos were not synced, the source would be a local Zip file containing the `main.py` code.

 ### Usage
 - GitHub > Settings > Secrets >